babel/notes/2018/2018-05/may-21.md

 PR: https://github.com/babel/babel/pull/7501

-Conclusion: Delay decision since v6 didn't have massive issues and v7 has workarounds for the issue
+Conclusion: Delay decision since v6 didn't have massive issues and v7 has workarounds for the issue.
+Also talking with Node, modules group, TS it seems best to wait for decisions instead of changing our default behavior.

 ## `fileExtensions` as a first-class citizen